9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-00/lesson.md

 <notable>
 <iconp src='/icons/activity.png'>### Overview</iconp>
-This is an optional lesson for students who have not used Chromebooks before.
-It allows time for students to practice logging in, using the keyboard, and using drag and drop.
+This is an optional lesson for classes who have not used computers before.
+It allows time for students to practice logging in, using the trackpad, and using drag and drop.
 You should complete this lesson prior to your 9 Dots learning coordinator or co-teacher’s first day with the students.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>

 <iconp src='/icons/agenda.png'>### Agenda</iconp>
 1. Logging In (10 min)
-1. Drag Technique (5 min)
+1. Browsing the Web (10 min)
-1. Typing in a URL (5 min)
+1. Track Pads (10 min)
-1. Code.org Practice (20 min)
+1. Independent Practice (15 min)
-1. Signing Out (5 min)

 ##### Room Design